 In June 2016, the Company entered into an agreement to purchase software licenses for internal use payable over a two-year period.
-As a result, the Company has recorded \$0.8 million in "Other current liabilities" and \$0.8 million in "Other non-current liabilities" in the Condensed Consolidated Balance Sheet as of March 31, 2017 (unaudited).
+As a result, the Company has recorded \$0.8 million in "Other current liabilities" in the Condensed Consolidated Balance Sheet as of June 30, 2017 (unaudited).